birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-11.md

 Ovek hastily descends and the party flees… but in a cruel (or maybe karmic) twist of fate, they are soon overtaken by the very bubble car they were attempting to steal.
 Which turns out to have a *fireball* cannon.

-Flynn tosses one of the mysterious Eldish grenades at the bubble car, but it has no noticeable effect, and it responds with a *fireball* blast that easily dispatches both Flynn and Ovek.
+Flynn tosses one of the mysterious Eldish grenades at the bubble car, but it has no noticeable effect, and the car responds with a *fireball* blast that easily dispatches both Flynn and Ovek.
 The bubble car lands; it's Eldish occupants emerge, ordering surrender.
 Marvus drops his new Eldish pole-arm, seeing no alternative.

 ## Unexpected Success